nasa/ExoMiner/docs/running-exominer-pipeline.md

 The contents of [run_podman_application.sh](/exominer_pipeline/run_podman_application.sh) are displayed below.
 To run the podman image for the ExoMiner Pipeline, simply set the arguments for your use case in the shell script file and run in your terminal `/path/to/run_podman_application.sh`.
-In this example, the ExoMiner Pipeline will be run for the TIC IDs and sector runs found in the CSV file that the variable `tics_tbl_fp` points to in your system.
+In this example, the ExoMiner Pipeline will be run for the TIC IDs and sector runs found in the CSV file that the variable `tics_tbl_fp` points to in your system (for information on the structure of the input CSV file, see section [TIC IDs input](#tic-ids-input)).
 The pipeline will use TESS SPOC `2-min` data (see `data_collection_mode` variable) and `1` process will be used (no parallelization).
 The TIC IDs are split across `2` jobs.
 The results will be saved into the filepath that `exominer_pipeline_run_dir` points to.
 Furthermore, because `download_spoc_data_products` was set to `true`, a CSV file with the MAST URLs for the TESS SPOC DV reports generated for the TCEs of the queried TIC IDs will be generated.
 Since `external_data_repository` was set to `null`, the pipeline will download the light curve FITS and DV XML files for the queried TICs from the MAST.
+If a path is provided instead of `null`, then that path should contain the light curve TESS FITS files and the TESS SPOC DV XML files for the corresponding TIC IDs and sector runs provided in the input table.
 Similarly, the source for the stellar parameters and Gaia RUWE value - `stellar_parameters_source` and `ruwe_source`-
 were set to `ticv8` and `gaiadr2`, respectively.
 This means that the pipeline will query TIC-8 and Gaia DR2 to extract these parameters for the queried, but the user can also provide their own source catalogs by setting these variables to the path of the intended CSV tables.
 More information on using local source catalogs in [here](#local-source-catalogs).
-For information on the structure of the input CSV file, see section [TIC IDs input](#tic-ids-input).
+Finally, by setting `exominer_model` one can choose among different ExoMiner models to perform inference (see [models section](#exominer-models)).

 ```bash
 #!/bin/bash